shravya-nallamilli/CFG-data-project/README.md

 This project involves analysing weather data for three UK locations (London, Swansea, and Preston) over the years 2016 to 2024.

 ## Objective
-The main objective of this project was to analyze historical weather data to identify and compare trends in temperature and precipitation across three UK locations: London, Swansea, and Preston.
+The main objective of this project was to analyse historical weather data to identify and compare trends in temperature and precipitation across three UK locations: London, Swansea, and Preston.

 ## Project folder structure